• Skip to primary navigation

 • Dip each biscotti into the melted chocolate, place on the prepared baking sheet, and sprinkle with chopped almonds.
 After dipping 12 biscotti, refrigerated for 10-15 minutes to set the chocolate.

 • Store biscotti at room temperature in an airtight container for up to 7 days.
-The biscotti lose their crispness after a few days, but are still delicious as cookies.
+IMPORTANT: The biscotti lose their crispness after a few days, but are still delicious as cookies.
 If the biscotti are not dipped in chocolate, they can be re-crisped in the oven for 10 minutes.

 Notes